Thanks And Acknowledgements

 Folkestone Sessions Books 1641 – 1662 and Memoranda of Recognisances 1640 – 1651

-It is to be remembered that the 15th day of October, 1655, before John Medgett Esq., Mayor of the town of Folkestone, and the Jurats of the same, cometh Richard Ladd, innholder, acknowledgeth himself to owe ten pounds.
+It is to be remembered that the 15th day of October, 1655, before John Medgett Esq., Mayor of the town of Folkestone, and the Jurats of the same, cometh Thomas Ladd, innholder, acknowledgeth himself to owe ten pounds.

 It is to be remembered that the 15th day of October, 1655, before John Medgett Esq., Mayor of the town of Folkestone, and the Jurats of the same, cometh Thomas Spicer, victualler, acknowledgeth himself to owe ten pounds.